-The stretch of pavement between BU’s College of Arts & Sciences and Sargent College will, if all goes according to plan, soon give way to a towering addition to the Boston skyline: the BU Data Sciences Center.
+The stretch of pavement between BU’s College of Arts & Sciences and Sargent College will, if all goes according to plan, soon give way to a towering addition to the Boston skyline: the BU Center for Computing and Data Sciences.
 Encompassing mathematics and statistics, computer science, and the Rafik B. Hariri Institute for Computing and Computational Science & Engineering, the 17-floor building will orient this intersection as the academic heart of BU.
 It will also be awe-inspiring.

 In spring 2013, the University’s leadership team held a design competition to “find an architect that would make a statement,” says Robert A. Brown, BU president.
 They selected Toronto-based KPMB Architects to construct a building that would “mark the dynamic change in the University and talk about the century we’re in”—one driven by computational and data sciences.

 “Every industry is being formed by new and novel uses of data,” from medicine to media marketing, Brown says.
 “And those uses of data are going to keep transforming the way society works.
 It’s becoming inculcated in every discipline, so every one of our fields is developing a data science piece.
 As a university, we asked how we’ll meet that demand.”

 Situated at 645 Commonwealth Avenue, at the corner of Granby Street, now the site of parking lot, the proposed 345,724-square-foot building would be the tallest on campus, at 297 feet high, with a footprint of 20,500 square feet.
 (By contrast, nearby Warren Towers is 174 feet tall and the Prudential Center is 750 feet high.)
 “By putting this building at the nexus of campus, we’re making the statement that it’s central to the University,” Brown says.